ainakar/pb-karate/content/_index.md

           text: I started my karate journey when I was eight years old under Rengokai Karate, training alongside my mother, who introduced my siblings and me to the sport.
 Due to unforeseen circumstances, I had to stop for a while, but after entering Politeknik Brunei, I was given the chance to return to karate under Shotokan Karate and rediscover my passion.
 Along the way, I volunteered at tournaments, competed and won medals, and gained close friends and meaningful memories.
 Through both the challenges and achievements, karate helped me grow into a more disciplined, resilient, and confident person in my everyday life.
           feature_icon: trophy
           features:
-            - "Silver medal for kumite at Interscheme Tournament 2023 (-55kg senior category)"
+            - "Silver medal for kumite in Interscheme Tournament 2023 (-55kg senior category)"
-            - "Gold medal for kumite at Rengokai Karate Open Championship 2024 (+55kg senior category)"
+            - "Gold medal for kumite in Rengokai Karate Open Championship 2024 (+55kg senior category)"
-            - "Silver medal for team kata at Chancellor's Trophy 24/25"
+            - "Silver medal for team kata in Chancellor's Trophy 24/25"
           # Upload image to `assets/media/` and reference the filename here
           image: ain.jpeg
           # button: